Rehovot: Economy

 The Tamar Science Park, established in 2000, is a high-tech park of 1000 dunam at the northern entrance of the city.
 The Tamar Science Park adjoins the older Kiryat Weizmann industrial park.
 Although the entire extended science park is largely conceived as an area of Rehovot, the Kiryat Weizmann part is actually under the municipal boundaries of neighboring Ness Ziona.
-Tamar Science Park is home to branches of leading hi-tech like Stratasys, Imperva, Applied Materials, El-Op and bio-tech companies like Aleph Farms.
+Tamar Science Park is home to branches of leading hi-tech like Stratasys, Imperva, Applied Materials, El-Op, Indigo, Electra, Elbit Systems, and bio-tech companies like Aleph Farms.

 Sports

-During the 1980s, some local swimmers excelled, thanks to the local Weissgal Center Water Park.
+During the 1980s, some local swimmers excelled, thanks to the local Weisgal Center Water Park.

 Football

-Rehovot has had three clubs representing it the top division of Israeli football: Maccabi Rehovot between 1949 and 1956, Maccabi Sha'arayim between 1963 and 1969 and again in 1985, and Hapoel Marmorek in the 1972–73 season.
+Rehovot has had three clubs representing it at the top division of Israeli football: Maccabi Rehovot between 1949 and 1956, Maccabi Sha'arayim between 1963 and 1969 and again in 1985, and Hapoel Marmorek in the 1972–73 season.
 It also has club Bnei Yeechalal which plays at Liga Bet South B.

 Today Maccabi Sha'arayim and Marmorek play in Liga Alef South, the third level; Maccabi Rehovot and Bnei Yeechalal play in Liga Gimel, the fifth and lowest division.

 List of Rehovot men's football clubs playing at state level and above for the 2023–24 season: